 Jack Tretton discuss what went wrong with UMD and how Sony will correct it.

+Great to know he is doing something about the prices of the UMDs.
 I'm currently on the project of installing one of my PSPs into my car but I haven't really bought the docking nor the wires.
 I'm also awaiting for the GPS to arrive in the US.
 The problem with UMDs movies is that there really isn't a movie that I would want to buy except for the UMD family guy series.

 STOP posting this trettons (rap everytime he utters soemthing u freaking fony idiots.
 Next Tretton on pleasing himself.
 This site's really gone KrazyKen style.

 You drank the corporate Kool-aid, and you don't even know you're a hack.
 This makes you an idiot.

 ...then whack in a 40GB (minimum) HDD and stop messing around with UMD movies or memory sticks.
 I once had a PSP but what annoyed me about UMD movie playback was: 1.
 UMDs were more expensive than buying the DVD 2.
 The range of available titles was rubbish 3.
 Transporting UMD was also more inconvenient than regular DVD.
 I sold my PSP and purchased an IPod 60GB model as I just wanted something with all the media I wanted in my pocket.
 Granted the screen is not as good but on my IPod I have compressed the following: - All 4 seasons of Blackadder - First 5 seasons of the Simpsons - First 4 seasons of Friends - Season 4 and 5 of Seinfeld - 6 movies - 2.5 days worth of music and I still have just under 30GB available space.
 Added bonus is that I can plug the IPod into the TV or laptop and watch them through those as well.
 If the PSP came with a built in 40GB HDD then I would replace the IPod with the PSP.